I am a licensed psychologist and social worker. I have memberships in:

-I am located in St Kilda East, Victoria and have over 30 years experience working with individuals, couples and families.
+I work at 5/7 Nili Katamon, Jerusalem and from March 2024 part time in Ashkelon.
+I have over 35 years experience working with organisations, individuals, couples and families.

 My Approach

 Clients request services for a variety of reasons and under a variety of circumstances.
 Some people seek help to resolve personal issues, some with relationship problems and others with work related situations.
 As part of my family work, I see a lot of stepfamilies drawing from my research work.
-As a member of NALAG I also work with many clients dealing with trauma, grief and loss.
+I also work with many clients dealing with trauma, grief and loss.

-My clients range in age from 10 to 80 and are varied in their cultural and religious practices.
+My clients are varied in age, cultural and religious practices.

 My core theoretical orientations include the use of a range of theoretical models: